 If you’re looking for the best rhyming picture books, you’re in the right spot!
 Here’s a wonderful selection of books that you can enjoy with your children.
-These books are enjoyable in their own right, but as a side benefit, rhyming books also help develop phonemic awareness, which is an important precursor to reading.
+These books are enjoyable in their own right, but as a side benefit, rhyming books also help develop phonological awareness, which is an important precursor to reading.

 Read a brief synopsis of each book below, then download my free library list to take with you on your next visit to the library.